Gokyo Chola Pass Trekking via EBC

 Includes

-• Airport / Hotel / Airport pick up & drop by private vehicle.
+• Airport picks drop & pick up by a private vehicle.

 • Tea House hotel accommodation during the trek.

-• A highly experienced, helpful, and friendly Government license holder Guide his food, accommodation, salary, insurance, equipment, and medicine.
+• A highly experienced, helpful, and friendly government license holder Guides his food, accommodation, salary, insurance, equipment, and medicine.

 • Kathmandu & domestic airport taxes in Kathmandu and Lukla airport for groups and crews.